Media and American adolescent sexuality: Accessibility to pornography for adolescents

 With the development of technology, even with the help of parental control, teenagers still find their ways to get access to the "blocked content".
-The most common ways are exploiting the use of the Internet of things (IoT) to connect to different devices, stealing their parent passwords, hacking the router, factory-resetting their devices, using Virtual Private Network (VPN), and bypassing filter servers by using different domain name service (DNS).
+The most common ways are exploiting the use of the Internet of things (IoT) to connect to different devices, stealing their parent passwords, hacking the router, factory-resetting their devices, using Virtual Private Network (VPN), and bypassing filter servers by using different a domain name service (DNS).
 Adolescents who have their devices surveillance by parental control often feel that their privacy has been invaded by their parents.
 However, the level of information secrecy is inversely proportional to the privacy invasion behavior, followed by the Simpson's paradox.
 The relationship conflict between parents who apply parental control with no clear set rules is found.

-The influence of pornography on adolescent
+The influence of pornography on adolescents

 Early sexual engagement

-Exposure to sexual media can be a predictor of early sex engagement, which includes unsafe sex practice and having multiple sex partners.
-The likelihood of sexual engagement in adolescents correlates to the number of times they have been exposed to sexual media content.
+Exposure to sexual media can be a predictor of early sexual engagement, which includes unsafe sex practices and having multiple sexual partners.
+The likelihood of sexual engagement in adolescents correlates to the number of times they have been exposed to sexual media.

 Sexual aggression

 Sexual fetishism is a very common category in porn.
 The number of porn fetish clips has been increasing every year.
 In 2014, the estimation of fetish clips reached 80,000 clips per month.
-Adolescents who encounter this type of video likely to develop sexual aggression in later life.
+Adolescents who encounter these types of videos are likely to develop sexual aggression later in life.
 Other findings also show that 61% of serial killers are pornography collectors.
 Another study shows that pornography consumption and sexual fantasy deviants that cause sadism lead to the likelihood that individuals will commit a sexual offense.

 Behaviors and attitudes alternation

-In 2018, a study was done by Taylor Kohut to experiment on the wellness of adolescents who have exposed to pornography.
-Female adolescents who have been exposed to pornography in the result were found with dysregulated mood and self-evaluation.
-Disclosure of pornography at an early age also affects the relationship in adulthood life.
-One of the behaviors established from watching porn is known as undisclosed behavior.
-That relates to keeping secrets away from the other half.
+In 2018, a study was done by Taylor Kohut to experiment on the wellness of adolescents who have been exposed to pornography.
+Female adolescents who had been exposed to pornography were found to have unregulated mood and self-evaluation.
+The viewing of pornography at an early age also affects relationships in adult life.
+One of the behaviors established from watching porn is known as undisclosed behavior, it relates to keeping secrets away from the other.
 As a result, studies have shown that relationship satisfaction between both partners is decreased.
 Results can lead to tension and distress in both partners.

 Conceptualized distortion

-Watching pornography creates a virtual image of body ideals, sexual relationship behavior.
-Fictions in pornography can distort reality, which can cause body shaming and sexual dissatisfaction.
-Researches also show that men who watch are less satisfied with their sexual life.
-The decrement of pornography consumption can help individual increases their self-confidence.
-Body-shaming affects men and women differently after being reinforced by the pornography standard.
+Watching pornography can create an unhealthy image of body ideals.
+Research also shows that men who watch pornography are less satisfied with their sexual life.
+The decrement of pornography consumption can help individuals increase their self-confidence.
+Body-shaming affects men and women differently after being reinforced by pornography.
 Males consider their sexual performance, and females consider their body image to match the performance.
 Since that adolescents have less experience with their partners, they are more likely to be distorted by the pornographic image of human sexuality.
 In intense cases, it can develop into sexual aggression.